 Alternative Swing Styles

 If you have extra space in your yard or house or want to mix it up a bit, you could also look at a disc swing, platform swing, tire swing, or standup swing, among other cool styles!

 - Babai Portable Swing for Bigger Kids: Super cool for active families on the go, you can take this one to go, hang the swing seat from a tree on a picnic, etc.

 - Swurfer Stand Up Surfing Swing: The name says it all!
 This is a stand up swing, complete with handles, for kids 6+.

 - Disc or Saucer Swing – This “Spider Rider” is recommended for big kids, but I’ve definitely let my daughter use this style swing at a younger age, lying on her back and gently swinging her.
-For older kids, these disc style or saucer style swings offer a lot of creative ways to have fun!
+For older kiddos, these disc style or saucer style swings offer a lot of creative ways to have fun!